dsent/bullet-addons/src/outline-popup/outline-popup-readme.md

 ## Technical Notes

 - The script exposes a minimal API that allows other scripts to reuse its scroll/resize event handling for a consistent experience.
-  I use this in another script, navigation-popup, that adds a similar popup to the left of the page for site navigation (not yet published).
+  I use this in the `navigation-popup` addon to add a similar left-side popup for site navigation.

 ## License and Support